framedsc/Sitesource/markdown/ReshadeGuides/Shaders/cinematicdof.md

 `ctrl` while clicking gives you the ability to type in the value you want.

 @alert info
-The screenshots below are taken with Cinematic DOF v1.1.10, released on May 25th, 2019.
+The screenshots below are taken with Cinematic DOF v1.2.4, released on March 15th, 2022.
 @end

 ## Focusing